The Fly (Alien: Earth): Critical reviews

 Sean T. Collins of The New York Times wrote, "After this fantastic episode, the best of the series since the premiere, these are questions worth asking.
 Neverland, the boy genius's island lair, is quickly falling into disorder despite its extensive security protocols.
 Saboteurs with motives noble and base are running amok.
 These monsters may or may not have been easy to box up the first time around, but something tells me this time's going to be trickier."
-Mary Kassel of ScreenRant wrote, "Alien: Earth might have taken episode 5 to give us context, but the series more than made up for this in "The Fly", moving the plot forward more than it has all season."
+Mary Kassel of Screen Rant wrote, "Alien: Earth might have taken episode 5 to give us context, but the series more than made up for this in "The Fly", moving the plot forward more than it has all season."

 Accolades

-TVLine named Samuel Blenkin as a honorable mention for the "Performer of the Week" for the week of September 13, 2025, for his performance in the episode.
+TVLine named Samuel Blenkin as an honorable mention for the "Performer of the Week" for the week of September 13, 2025, for his performance in the episode.
 The site wrote, "We love to hate Alien: Earths Samuel Blenkin as supremely obnoxious tech billionaire Boy Kavalier — the name is a hint about his maturity level — and Blenkin outdid himself this week as Boy Kavalier took delight in playing hardball with Weyland-Yutani over the alien specimens.
 Boy Kavalier glided into the arbitration meeting in bare feet and rudely put them up on the conference table, with Blenkin oozing metric tons of rock-star entitlement.
 But then Boy Kavalier rattled off a bunch of clever legal arguments, with Blenkin reminding us that there's a huge brain inside that swelled head of his.
 When Kavalier came out on top in the negotiations and walked out victorious, Blenkin flashed a mischievous grin, and we almost forgot how badly we've wanted to see him humbled.
 That's the ultimate feather in Blenkin's cap: We can't help but smile at his antics, even when we're rooting for a xenomorph to devour him."